 "He seemed pretty mellow."

 Tara smiled, remembering how Colin had been one of her first real friends.
-His easy goodwill had brought her out of the shell that she had erected to protect herself from her family.
+His easy goodwill had brought her out of the shell she'd erected to protect herself from her family.
 "Our kind tends to be light-hearted.
 At least until they need to be something else.
 Then we can fight."

 "Your kind."
 Willow shook her head.
 "I still wish you had trusted me with the truth."

-"I know."
+"I know.
+Me too."
 They walked down the stairs.
 Tara waved at the demons sitting around the communal dinner table.
 She said several words in her mother's language and a doorway appeared in the wall.
 They walked through it together.
 The smell of incense got stronger as they approached an ornately carved door.
 Tara frowned.
 "Things must be bad.
 She's already started working."

 "Mrs. Maclay."